radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/workflow/13-exception-management.md

 From a technical point of view, exceptions are compatible with all control families except "theoretical rights" where a [derogation](../collector/04-components/target#derogation-target) should be used instead.
 Exception can be managed in two different ways:

-- directly from the studio of Brainwaves iGRC platform:
+- directly from the studio of Identity Analytics:

 ![High privilege accounts](./images/high_priviledge_accounts_contr.png "High privilege accounts")